-Today, the rusty patched bumble bee exists only in tiny populations across the Midwest and mid-Atlantic, and they're considered by the IUCN to be critically endangered.
+Today, rusty patched bumblebees exist only in tiny populations across the Midwest and mid-Atlantic, and they're considered by the IUCN to be critically endangered.
 They were almost listed as extinct in the state of Virginia until a single specimen was found buzzing just outside of Washington, D.C., in Sky Meadows State Park in 2014.
-While this surprising discovery offered hope that the species might still have a future along the Eastern Seaboard, the situation remains bleak.
+While this surprising discovery offered hope the species might still have a future along the Eastern Seaboard, the situation remains bleak.

-It's unfortunate because, like many other wild bee species, the rusty patched bumble bee plays an important role in pollinating plants and wildflowers — which in turn provide habitats and sustenance for other wildlife.
-They also are a vital force in ensuring the success of commercial agriculture.
+It's unfortunate because, like many other wild bee species, the rusty patched bumblebee plays an important role in pollinating plants and wildflowers — which in turn provide habitats and sustenance for other wildlife.
+Wild bees are also a vital force in ensuring the success of commercial agriculture.

-"Bumble bees are able to fly in cooler temperatures and lower light levels than many other bees, such as honey bees, making them excellent pollinators for crops like tomatoes, peppers and cranberries," according to a press release by the USFWS.
-"Even where crops can be self-pollinated, the plant produces more and bigger fruits when pollinated by bumble bees."
+"Bumblebees are able to fly in cooler temperatures and lower light levels than many other bees, such as honeybees, making them excellent pollinators for crops like tomatoes, peppers and cranberries," according to a press release by the FWS.
+"Even where crops can be self-pollinated, the plant produces more and bigger fruits when pollinated by bumblebees."

-“The rusty patched bumble bee is among a group of pollinators — including the monarch — experiencing serious declines across the country,” USFWS Midwest Regional Director Tom Melius said.
+“The rusty patched bumblebee is among a group of pollinators — including the monarch — experiencing serious declines across the country,” FWS Midwest Regional Director Tom Melius said.
 “Why is this important?
 Pollinators are small but mighty parts of the natural mechanism that sustains us and our world.
 Without them, our forests, parks, meadows and shrublands, and the abundant, vibrant life they support, cannot survive, and our crops require laborious, costly pollination by hand.”

 Improving the conservation outlook for these charming pollinators will require efforts to protect and restore existing habitats as well as creating long-term research studies involving captive rearing.
-Wondering what you can do as a concerned citizen to help the plight of rusty patched bumble bees?
-The USFWS has a few suggestions:
+Wondering what you can do as a concerned citizen to help the plight of rusty patched bumblebees?
+The FWS has a few suggestions: